ilyakooo0/tix/docs/pres_2/pres.md

 # References

-1. Damas L., Milner R. Principal type-schemes for functional programs //Proceedings of the 9th ACM SIGPLAN-SIGACT symposium on Principles of programming languages. – 1982. – С. 207-212.
+1. L. Damas and R. Milner, “Principal type-schemes for functional pro- grams,” in Proceedings of the 9th ACM SIGPLAN-SIGACT symposium on Principles of programming languages, 1982, pp. 207–212.
-2. Jones S. P. et al. Practical type inference for arbitrary-rank types //Journal of functional programming. – 2007. – Т. 17. – №.
-1. – С. 1-82.
-MLA
-3. Stuckey P. J., Sulzmann M., Wazny J. Improved inference for checking type annotations //arXiv preprint cs/0507036. – 2005.
-MLA
+2. E. Dolstra and A. Lo ̈h, “Nixos: A purely functional linux dis- tribution,” in Proceedings of the 13th ACM SIGPLAN international conference on Functional programming, 2008, pp. 367–378.
+3. J. G. Morris and J. McKinna, “Abstracting extensible data types: or, rows by any other name,” Proceedings of the ACM on Programming Languages, vol. 3, no. POPL, pp. 1–28, 2019.
+4. D. Leijen, “Extensible records with scoped labels.”
+Trends in Functional Programming, vol. 6, pp. 179–194, 2005.

 ---